UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 horizontal concatenation between the maps to occur first, and that leads us to get the barplot to show up below both the maps as desired.

+We also add a parenthesis around the two charts that we are layering together, to make it clear which objects the `+` operator is operating on.

 ---

 ## Redundant colouring can make it clearer which charts represent the same values